TheProGamer9669/Vox-Mundi-Protocol/README.md

 Python's sockets, os & time modules installed and a Network connection.

-To install the world nework version you will need:
+To install the world network version you will need:
 A computer with a x86-64 CPU running either Linux or Windows and an internet connection.